mayaafields/mayaafields.github.io/content/english/experience.md

       link: "/blog/blog-3"

-    - name : "Teaching Assistant for Honors Physics" company : "With Dr. Mateusz Krzyzosiak" duration : "2020 May - 2020 Aug"
+    - name : "Teaching Assistant for Honors Physics" company : "With <a href=\"https://www.ji.sjtu.edu.cn/about/faculty-staff/faculty-directory/faculty-detail/97/\">Dr. Mateusz Krzyzosiak </a>" duration : "2020 May - 2020 Aug"
       content : "I enjoy teaching and want to devote my energy towards helping students.
 It was a remote semster and everyone was isolated and very stressful.
 I was lucky to be able to help and support students and be part of this wonderful teaching team. "
       img: "images/portfolio/Physics.jpg"